 “State”: The State of Nevada, unless otherwise specified.
-(Ord.
-763, 1996)
+Moved to 1.14

 “Storage”: A space or place where goods, materials or personal property is put for more than 24 hours.
-(Ord.
-763, 1996)
+Moved to 1.14

 “Story”: That portion of a building included between the surface of any floor and the surface of the floor next above it, or if there is no floor above it, then the space between such floor and the ceiling above it.
-(Ord.
-763, 1996)
+Moved to 1.14

 “Street”: Any public or private thoroughfare, which affords a primary means of access to abutting property.
-(Ord.
-763, 1996; Ord.
-167, 1968)
+Moved to 1.14

 “Structure”:

-1. A combination of materials forming an edifice or building of any kind, or any piece of work artificially built or composed of parts joined together in some definite manner, but excluding the following:
+1. A combination of materials forming an edifice or building of any kind, or any piece of work artificially built or composed of parts joined together in some definite manner, but excluding the following: Moved to 1.14

 a.
 Fences not more than seven feet in height;